iamMichaelSmith/Youtube-MP3-Converter/README.md

-# YouTube to MP3/WAV Converter
+# YouTube to MP3 Converter

-A modern web application for downloading YouTube videos as MP3 or WAV audio files.
+A modern web application for downloading YouTube videos as MP3 audio files.

 ## ✅ Working Solution (Updated April 2025)